Air Fryer Recipe

 Method

-1. In a large mixing bowl, combine the corn kernels, flour, egg, green onions, red curry paste, fish sauce, salt, pepper, and chopped coriander.
+1. In a large mixing bowl, mix together the corn kernels, flour, egg, green onions, red curry paste, fish sauce, salt, pepper, and chopped coriander.

-2. Add the coconut milk to the mixture and stir until all ingredients are well combined.
-The batter should be thick yet slightly runny.
+2. Pour in the coconut milk and stir until everything is well combined.
+The batter should be thick but still slightly runny.

 3. Preheat your air fryer to 180°C (356°F).
 Lightly grease the basket with cooking spray.

-4. Spoon small portions of the batter into the air fryer basket, ensuring they do not touch, allowing hot air to circulate around each fritter.
+4. Spoon small portions of the batter into the air fryer basket, making sure they do not touch so the hot air can circulate around each fritter.

-5. Cook the fritters in the air fryer for 10-12 minutes, flipping once halfway through, until they are golden brown and crispy.
+5. Cook the fritters in the air fryer for 10-12 minutes, turning once halfway through, until golden brown and crisp.

-6. Remove the fritters from the air fryer and allow them to cool on a wire rack.
-Repeat with remaining batter.
+6. Take the fritters out of the air fryer and leave them to cool on a wire rack.
+Repeat with the remaining batter.

 Why this works in an air fryer